masseck/FibPho-PinkyCaMP/README.md

   5. Alignement to a selected event

-You can find an example file [example data files](docs/CONTRIBUTING.md) for a dual color recording of PinkyCaMP and sDarken attached
+You can find an [example file] (0934-241017-143128) for a dual color recording of PinkyCaMP and sDarken attached